 This covers everything listed in Band 1 plus any further treatment such as fillings, root canal work or extractions.

-|This covers everything listed in Bands 1 and 2 above plus crowns, dentures, bridges and splints|
+This covers everything listed in Bands 1 and 2 above plus crowns, dentures, bridges and splints

 If you are attending an appointment for urgent care, the Band 1 charge is payable prior to seeing the dentist.
 This covers a limited range of treatments.

-All patients who pay for their treatment must pay their charges before completion of treatment; failure to pay the full cost of treatment may mean we will not treat you in the future.
+All patients who pay for their dental treatment must pay their charges before completion of the treatment; failure to pay the full cost of treatment may mean we will not treat you in the future.

 Free or reduced cost NHS dental treatment